Saint Casimir: Later life and death

 Between 1479 and 1484 his father spent most of his time in Vilnius attending to the affairs of Lithuania.
 In 1481, Mikhailo Olelkovich and his relatives planned to murder King Casimir and Prince Casimir during a hunt at a wedding of Feodor Ivanovich Belsky.
 The plan was discovered and Prince Casimir, perhaps fearing for his safety, was sent to Poland to act as vice-regent.
 Around the same time his father tried to arrange his marriage to Kunigunde of Austria, daughter of Emperor Frederick III.
-It is often claimed that Prince Casimir refused the match, preferring to remain celibate and sensing his approaching death.
+It is often said that Prince Casimir refused the match, preferring to remain celibate and sensing his approaching death.
 According to Maciej Miechowita, Prince Casimir developed tuberculosis.
 In May 1483, Prince Casimir joined his father in Vilnius.
 There, after the death of Andrzej Oporowski, Bishop and Vice-Chancellor of the Crown, Prince Casimir took over some of his duties in the chancellery.
-However, his health deteriorated while rumors about his piousness and good deeds spread further.
+However, his health deteriorated while rumors about his piety and good deeds spread further.
 In February 1484, the Polish sejm in Lublin was aborted as King Casimir IV rushed back to Lithuania to be with his ill son.
 Prince Casimir died on 4 March 1484, in Grodno.
 His remains were interred in Vilnius Cathedral, where the dedicated Saint Casimir's Chapel was built in 1636.